 - 10.6.1.
 Purpose.
 The Purpose of this section is to stimulate economic development in the County and promoting energy efficiency by promoting home occupations and home businesses while ensuring the compatibility of home based businesses with other uses permitted in the community.
 Any home-based business that exceeds the standards of this section, either at its commencement or through business growth, must be located in or relocated to an appropriate nonresidential area. - 10.6.2.
 Permit Required.
 Home occupations require a permit as specified in Table 10-1.
 A permit will not be issued for a home occupation where: - 10.6.2.1.
 Code violations are present on the property; - 10.6.2.2.
-Adequate access is not available; or - 10.6.2.3.
-Adequate infrastructure is not in place.
+Adequate access is not available; - 10.6.2.3.
+Adequate infrastructure is not in place; - 10.6.2.4. roofing or towing business, construction yard, heavy equipment storage, portapotty leasing, vehicle leasing, crematories, auto paint and body shop or any industrial type use or uses involving heavy equipment/vehicles, or alcohol sales.